How to Create a Graphic Novel

 So you want to make a graphic novel (GN).
 But you wonder — how can I do this?
 Do I need to buy a $300.00 graphic novel kit?
 No. You don’t!
 Unless you want to buy one.

 Here’s how I made my graphic novel, Earthling! which was published by Chronicle Books.
 There are many ways to make a graphic novel and you need to find what works best for you.
-But if you are interested, spend a few minutes and see all the mistakes I made.
-I mean, see how I did it.
+But if you are interested, spend a few minutes reading about all the mistakes I made.
+I mean - see how I did it.

-Earthling! is a big book because it's an epic narrative.
-So the book has 240 pages.
+Earthling! is a big book (240 pages!) because it's an epic narrative.
 The nature of the story means there are lots of locations, characters and action.
 Lots of locations means you have to design and draw a lot of different places.
-And with lots of characters you have to spend a lot more time designing and drawing different characters with different emoitons and in different poses.
+And with lots of characters you spend a lot more time designing and drawing different characters while keeping them 'on model' (looking the same).
 So one way to make a graphic novel simpler is to cut back on the number of unique characters and locations.

 By writing the entire story first in script format we are able to concentrate on the narrative making sure that the big issues resonate and the characters are as fully formed as possible, without being distracted by a drawing.
-It makes it easy for editors and others not accustomed to GN’s and comics to review it.
+It makes it easy for editors and others not accustomed to GN’s and comics to review the story (plot, character motivations and pace).
 But editors need to understand that the script MAY change when I start drawing.
 The script has to be in service to the final illustrated format.